oscarftoro/Rivano/README.md

 ## Disclosure

-The project is using Fake for building, and it has been tested only in real an operating system, consequently, there are no guarantees that the project runs on Windows.
-I am using mono and monodevelop
+The project is using [Fake](http://fsharp.github.io/FAKE/) for building, and it has been tested only in a (real operating system)[http://ubuntustudio.org/], consequently, there are no guarantees that the project runs on Windows.
+I am using mono and monodevelop.

 ## Compile
 to build the parser run on the console...